mobilejazz/Motis/README.md

 **Motis** is a user-friendly interface with Key Value Coding that provides your NSObjects   tools to map key-values stored in dictionaries into themselves.
 With **Motis** your objects will be responsible for each mapping (distributed mapping definitions) and you won't have to worry for data validation, as **Motis** will validate your object types for you.

+Check our blog post entry [Using KVC to parse JSON](http://blog.mobilejazz.cat/ios-using-kvc-to-parse-json) to get a deeper idea of Motis foundations.

 #How To

 ## Get Motis